valtimo-platform/valtimo-documentation/release-notes/major12/12.0.0/valtimo-frontend-libraries.md

 * **Pending changes modal extension**

   The pending changes modal has been extended to accept custom modals.
-An example of this use would be a pending changes modal for an 'Edit mode' function, where you might want to have three buttons(e.g. *Keep editing*, *Save*, *Discard*) instead of the out of the box two.
+An example of this use would be a pending changes modal for an 'Edit mode' function, where you might want to have three buttons (e.g. *Keep editing*, *Save*, *Discard*) instead of the two buttons that are offered out of the box.

   More details about the PendingChangesComponent can be found [here](/using-valtimo/pending-changes/pending-changes.md)